General Scholarship Information

 1st time attendee to an Association symposium or Annual Conference

 Students currently enrolled in a university program who have/had an existing internship or paid work affiliation with a member garden, or holds an active membership status with the Association through June 2022 with or without a member garden affiliation.

 Degree of individual and/ or institutional financial need

 Issues of equity - diversity/inclusion/economic

-1. All applicants must be employed by, or serve in an intern capacity with, a member garden in good standing with the Association.
+1. All applicants must be employed by, or serve in an intern capacity with, a member garden in good standing with the Association or hold an individual membership with the Association.
 Please be sure to review all criteria and instructions before applying for any scholarship to ensure eligibility.

-3. We strongly suggest that you pre-register for symposia or other events as soon as possible to guarantee your attendance.
+3. We strongly suggest that you pre-register for symposia as soon as possible to guarantee your attendance.
 Applying for scholarship does not guarantee an available registration space if you are not selected.
 Symposia often have limited capacity and may sell out before registration deadlines and/or scholarship eligibility notifications.

 4. Applications must be accompanied by all of the following:

 • A 300-word narrative from the applicant stating rationale for seeking a scholarship opportunity demonstrating the applicant's interest in furthering his or her professional skills through attendance at a chosen conference or symposium.
 Please adhere to the word count and include any additional narrative instructions included with a named scholarship as indicated.

 • A letter of support signed by an individual "champion" who is familiar with the field of public horticulture, indicating support for the applicant's leadership, scholarship need, and potential success in the field of public garden management.